Allied Aitebar Business Finance

 As per SBP’s Prudential Regulations for SMEs, an entity must meet both the employee and turnover criteria to be classified as a Medium Enterprise (ME).

-If one parameter meets ME criteria and the other meets SE criteria, the business will be categorized as Medium Enterprise.
+If one parameter meets ME criteria and the other meets SE criteria, the business will be categorized as a Medium Enterprise.

-If one parameter meets ME criteria and the other exceeds the upper limit for ME, the entity is considered a Commercial/Corporate Entity.
+If one parameter meets ME criteria and the other exceeds the upper limit for ME, the entity is considered a Commercial / Corporate Entity.

 You may access a wide range of Shariah-compliant business solutions, including: